Nuksf/GTA-Mod-theme/pyrite/README.md

-# Pyrite Theme
+# Nuk=sf Theme
 Pyrite is a Discord Theme inspired by both Basic Background and ClearVision and is built off the core of the latter.
 (The package-lock.json file is the same and core is similar but not exact).

-Pyrite is built for [Canary](https://canary.discord.com/) so all class syntax is for that.
+Nuk=sf Theme is built for [Canary](https://canary.discord.com/) so all class syntax is for that.
 Due to the differences between Canary, PTB and Stable as well as Discord Experiments you might not have an area themed.
-Speak up for it on the [Support Server](https://discord.gg/W976FZS) and someone will fix it up for you.
+Speak up for it on the [Support Server](https://discord.gg/PWYdtfa7hd) and someone will fix it up for you.

 Default Images & Licensing: